vcl/vcl/modules/drawer/README.md

 [closed example](/demo/example-closed.html)

-The drawer panel can also be laid out to the right of the main panel using the `vclDrawerRight` modifier.
+The drawer panel can also be laid out to the right of the main panel using the `drawer-right` modifier.

 ## Classes

-- `vclDrawerContainer`
+- `drawer-container`
-- `vclDrawer`
+- `drawer`
-- `vclDrawerContent`
+- `drawer-content`
-- `vclDrawerBackdrop`
+- `drawer-backdrop`

 ## Modifiers

-- `vclDrawerOpen`: To open the panel.
+- `drawer-open`: To open the panel.
-- `vclDrawerBackdropVisible`: Must be toggled for backdrop animation
+- `drawer-backdrop-visible`: Must be toggled for backdrop animation
-- `vclDrawerRight`: Drawer is rendered on the right side
+- `drawer-right`: Drawer is rendered on the right side
-- `vclDrawerAnimations`: Enables drawer animations
+- `drawer-animations`: Enables drawer animations

 ## Variables